 Riverview is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 76,248 people and 19 constituent neighborhoods, Riverview is the 35th largest community in Florida.
-Much of the housing stock in Riverview was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Riverview economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Riverview, where the median household income is $66,497.00.
+There's nothing like the smell of a brand new house, and in Riverview, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Riverview, and putting down their money on brand new construction.
+Riverview’s real estate is, on average, some of the newest in the nation.
+Riverview does seem to be experiencing an influx of affluent people, because the median household income is $66,497.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Riverview is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Riverview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverview is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Riverview who work in office and administrative support (16.64%), sales jobs (12.45%), and management occupations (10.96%).

 Also of interest is that Riverview has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Riverview is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Riverview is that it can take a long time to commute to work.
 In Riverview, the average commute to work is 31.69 minutes, which is quite a bit higher than the national average.